-For me, putting this bike on the list for the best bikes for college is an absolute no brainer.
+For me, putting this bike first on the list a no brainer.

-For more in-depth information about this bike, read my 6KU bike review.
+For more in-depth information about this bike, read my full 6KU bike review in this post.

 There’s beauty in simplicity.
 If you need proof of that, just look at the EVRYjourney Men’s Hybrid Cruiser Bicycle from Sixthreezero.

-The designers kept it simple when it came time to put this bicycle together.
-I find that the matte black shines beautifully across the frame of the bike while also permeating its finer points.
+The designers kept it simple when it came time to put this hybrid bike together.
+I find that the matte black shines beautifully across the aluminum frame of the bike while also permeating its finer points.